EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 ![forecast_accuracy](https://github.com/EdoardoMonteleoni/keyword-search-volume-forecast/assets/105068746/fd842d02-2b83-4cf5-b83e-132f68d0522c)

-Looking at the Root Mean Squared Error (RMSE), "tslm1" with its two scenarios, is the model with the smallest value.
+Looking instead at the point forecast accuracy such as Mean Absolute Percent Error (MAPE) or Root Mean Squared Error (RMSE), "tslm1" with its two scenarios, is the model with the smallest values among the entire group.

 # Conclusions

 Although the selected model did not fit the data training correctly, the three-month [forecasts](three_month_forecast.pdf) seem to adhere better to the market situation after COVID-19 restrictions.